-FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 73% 37 GENDER: About six percent more girls than boys at our school scored Proficient or Advanced.
-Girls 79% 47 English proficient 83% 69 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTICA ALLY UNRELIABLE N/S 15 Learners tested was too small to be statistically significant.
-Low income 76% 84 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 4 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 79% 80 tested with learning disabilities was either zero or too small to be statistically significant.
-Hispanic/Latino 76% 62 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will differ from school to school.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 36% 111 GENDER: About two percent more girls than boys at our school scored Proficient or Advanced.
+Girls 38% 106 English proficient 52% 143 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 8% 74 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 37% 216 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A 1 were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled 10% 40 LEARNING DISABILITIES: Students classified as learning disabled scored lower than students without learning Not learning disabled 43% 177 disabilities.
+The CST is not designed to test the progress of students with moderate to severe learning differences.
+Asian American DATA STATISTICA ALLY UNRELIABLE N/S 17 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Filipino DATA STATISTICA ALLY UNRELIABLE N/S 21 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
+Hispanic/Latino 32% 162